 Top 10 Foods and Drinks High in Caffeine

-Caffeine is a chemical naturally found in several plant foods and drinks.
-Synthetic supplemental forms of caffeine are also produced and added to foods.
-Due to caffeine's stimulating and addictive qualities, it is finding its way into more and more unhealthy foods including sodas, candies, and energy drinks.
+Caffeine is a chemical naturally found in several plants used to make common foods and beverages, like coffee, tea, and chocolate.
+Supplemental forms of caffeine are also added to foods and beverages, such as sodas, candies, and energy drinks.

-The health benefits and costs of caffeine are controversial with numerous studies to document both benefits and health problems due to caffeine.
 The upper intake limit (UL) of caffeine intake is 400mg for adults and less than 85mg for kids.
+(8)

-For all these foods and drinks the amount of caffeine is an average.
-The actual amount of caffeine can vary based on how strongly tea or coffee is brewed, and as to how much caffeine is added to various colas and energy drinks.
+For all these foods and drinks, the amount of caffeine listed here is an average number.
+The actual amount of caffeine can vary based on how strongly tea or coffee is brewed, and how much caffeine is added to various specific colas and energy drinks.

 List of High Caffeine Foods and Drinks

-Chocolate coffee beans1 Dark Chocolate Coated Coffee Beans
+1. Dark Chocolate Coated Coffee Beans + Add

 Caffeine